Yoga nidra private session 30 minutes (in person or online) $30

 I offer a 10% discount when you buy a package of 5 sessions

-Nowadays, the number of people with sleep difficulties is high and increasing compared to even ten years ago which makes it challenging for the body to be able to do its rebalancing and healing work.
+Nowadays, the number of people with sleep difficulties is high and increasing exponentially compared to even ten years ago.
+Without enough sleep and dreamtime the body is challenged to be able to do its rebalancing and healing work.
 There are many contributing factors to these sleep difficulties including one's personal state of health and wellbeing.
 But difficulty sleeping can lead to sleep being a time of stress which exacerbates the problem.
-Yoga nidra offers the opportunity to be in the deep sleep state outside of one's regular sleeptime.
+Yoga Nidra offers the opportunity to be in the deep sleep state outside of one's regular sleeptime.

 What to Expect During a Yoga Nidra Session: